Dizzy611/BinBash/README.md

+# BinBash

 BinBash is an IRC quote bot specializing in seperate textual quote files for different purposes.
-In its original incarnation on irc.slashnet.org
-#mzx, it replaced !<nick>bash scripts that were used to chronicle funny
-quotes from mostly former community members.
+In its original incarnation on *irc.slashnet.org* channel *#mzx*, it replaced !<nick>bash scripts that were used to chronicle funny quotes from mostly former community members.

-Usage:
+## Usage:

 Edit the binbash.py script, putting in the server, nickname, channel, etc that your bot will use.
 Place text files containing quotes in the